ffanzhang/vim-airline-stopwatch/README.md

 :call airline#extensions#stopwatch#reset()<CR>
 ```

-## viewing splits
+## Viewing time splits
-- each split will create an entry on the statusline, if there are
+- each time split will create an entry on the statusline.
+If there are
-too many splits that overflows the statusline, use the following to view
+too many splits that overflow the statusline, use the type :messges to view
-the split times.
+the splits.
 Note the final stop time is not included in messages.
 The
 rationale is stop() is actually pause() in disguise :)
 ```
 :messages